mrfox-dv/aucn.me/docs/faq.md

 When we get into it.
 We always want you to wait for as short as possible.
 But maintainers cannot always be online.
 We have school and work, this is just a side project.
 Just be patient and we'll get to it as soon as possible!

 ## Which services do you support?
-We support nearly all services, however these are the main services people use with is-a.dev:
+We support nearly all services, however these are the main services people use with aucn.me:

 - Cloudflare Pages
 - GitHub Pages